lorenzo-arcioni/HPC-T-Annotator/README.md

 ##### Other options

 - `-p <number_of_processes>`
     Number of MPI processes to generate.
+Consider that the higher the number of processes, the more time will be needed for pre-processing.
+A range from 5 to 500 is recommended.
+Note that the number of processes must never exceed the number of sequences.
 - `-f <6_BLAST_outformat>`
     The 6th tabular BLAST outformat, for example:
     ```sh
     -f "6 qseqid sseqid slen qstart qend length mismatch gapopen gaps sseq"
     ```
+    Make sure that the required information is present in the database.
 - `-D`
-    If we intend to use the Diamond software.
+    If we want to use the Diamond software.

 #### BLAST/Diamond further options
 It is of course possible to give further options to the BLAST and Diamond software, this is done via prepared files located in the **Bases** directory.